Special effects of Terminator 2: Judgment Day: Initial design and development

-The effect shots were scheduled at the beginning of production, with the storm drain T-1000 walking out of the fire.
-Two to three works getting scenes, in, kitchen scene, etc. to get to work straight away.
-The ILM computer graphics department was divided into six teams supervised, respectively, by Jay Riddle, Doug Smythe, Lincoln Hu, Scott Anderson, Tom Williams, and Stefen Fangmeier and George Joblove.
-Muren and his team adapted the storyboards based on the realistic demands of computer graphics as there were some shots they were not sure were achievable, especially those that featured camera movement and they suggested compromises with Cameron's approval.
-Chiang then redrew all 43 computer graphic shot storyboards, being as specific as possible to avoid delays later on.
+The CGI effect shots were scheduled at the beginning of production, to allow the longest development time.
+The ILM computer graphics department was divided into six teams supervised, respectively, by Jay Riddle, Doug Smythe, Lincoln Hu, Scott Anderson, Tom Williams, and Stefen Fangmeier, and George Joblove.
+Muren and his team adapted the storyboards based on the realistic demands of computer graphics, as they were not sure some shots were achievable, especially those that featured camera movement.
+They suggested compromises with Cameron's approval.
+Chiang then redrew all 43 CGI-shot storyboards, being as specific as possible to avoid delays later on.
 The storyboards were used in small animation tests to have an idea of timings and actions to reduce trial and error.

-Chiang also defined the distinct looks of the T-1000 in all four of its CGI states separate from its human form.
-Stage One is an amorphous blob of liquid metal, Stage Two is a humanoid but featureless shape, Stage Three takes a vague shape of Patrick with some gear visible, and Stage Four, is effectively a CGI chrome replica of Patrick.
+Chiang also defined the distinct looks of the T-1000 in all four of its CGI states (separate from its human form).
+Stage One is an amorphous blob of liquid metal, Stage Two is a humanoid but featureless shape, Stage Three takes a vague shape of Patrick with some gear visible, and Stage Four is effectively a CGI chrome replica of Patrick.
 Segal sculpted several 18-inch clay maquettes for each phase which proved invaluable in studying how the character should look at each stage and the transition between each one.
 Chiang also experimented with using hand animation for transitions between the chrome and live-action versions of Patrick.

-The most challenging aspects, according to Muren, were the practical effects that involved splitting its body open, transforming appendages into blades, and other substantial physical damage.
-For budget reasons Cameron has assigned as many t-1000 effects as possible to the Winston makeup team to avoid costly computer graphics.
-Created dozens of t1000 effects including practical bullet hits full-sized puppets and metallic blade extensions.
-Much of the early research and development involved finding ways to convincingly suggest the look of liquid metal in sculpted form.
-Vacu-metalizing adheres metal particles to surfaces, entails disintegrating a block of aluminum in an airless chamber and electrostatically coating it onto objects and surfaces placed within.
-The difficulty lay in finding materials that would hold the vacumetalizing without cracking or flaking, with the best results coming from a slip rubber latex backed with either soft foam rubber or polyfoam.
-Winston's crew was responsible for these effects.
+According to Muren, the most challenging aspects were the practical effects that involved splitting its body open, transforming appendages into blades, and other substantial physical damage.

+For budget reasons, Cameron assigned as many T-1000 effects as possible to Winston's makeup team to avoid costly computer graphics.
+These practical effects included practical bullet hits, full-sized puppets, and metallic blade extensions.
+Much of the early research and development involved finding ways to convincingly suggest the look of liquid metal in sculpted form, such as the process of vacuum metalizing.
+The difficulty lay in finding materials that would hold the vacuum metalizing without cracking or flaking, with the best results coming from a slip rubber latex backed with either soft foam rubber or polyfoam.